2 min read

 Who knows more about what studying at university is like than its students?
 From campus life to the realities of lectures, students will tell the absolute truth when it comes to the practicalities of student life.

 Explore the university’s website to find student blogs, or browse YouTube to find student campus tours and featured videos.
-Some universities have Unibuddy (we do!), which means you can ask a current student anything from course queries to advice on how they chose their accommodation.
+Some universities have online chat and messaging systems you can use to ask current students about their experience.

 72789